Sport in Cuba: Modern era

 Every school in Cuba participates in the Junior Olympic Program, which was established in 1963.
 The competition usually commences in July.
 Many of the standard secondary schools only compete in the sports for which they have teams.
 The games have a traditional ladder system where first, local schools compete, then the district winners will compete, and finally the regional winners will compete.
-For team sports, the winning teams will move on, and the best players from all of the losing teams form a new team which moves on with the winners; this way no single great player will be tossed out because of a bad team.
-As of 1978, the Cuban Junior Olympics involved 20 sports: Chess, Weightlifting, Athletics, Tennis, Football, Table Tennis, Basketball, Gymnastics, Modern Gymnastics, Swimming, Synchronized Swimming, Diving, Volleyball, Water Polo, Cycling, Fencing, Judo, Roller derby, Roller hockey, Pistol Shooting, Baseball and Wrestling.
+For team sports, the winning teams will move on, and the best players from all of the losing teams form a new tethatich moves on with the winners; this ,way no single great player will be tossed out because of a bad team.
+As of 1978, the Cuban Junior Olympics involved 20 sports: chess, weightlifting, athletics, tennis, football, table tennis, basketball, gymnastics, modern gymnastics, swimming, synchronized swimming, diving, volleyball, water polo, cycling, fencing, judo, roller derby, roller hockey, pistol shooting, baseball, and wrestling.

 INDER has many programs, including the National Institute for Sports Medicine, the National Coaches program, and the National Physical Education Institute.
 All of these were developed during the relatively strong economic period of 1960–1990.
 The Special Period of the 1990s–2000s created many special challenges for INDER, including budget cutbacks and a limited amount of electricity, which led to blackouts in the early 1990s.
 As a result, many of the night sporting events were canceled to preserve electricity.

 Cuba's new sports program allows the best players to retire early and take up position on teams in other countries.
 These other countries hire them due to Cuba's success in training winning athletes.
 These players earn a large salary, with about 80% of it going directly to the Cuban government.
 The players then pocket the other 20%, an amount greater than the average earnings of a Cuban resident.
-It is worthy to note that Castro abolished professional sport in Cuba at the beginning of the revolution, causing all leagues and teams to be considered amateur.
 However, this outflow of the best athletes and trainers began to take its toll when in 1997 Cuba ended its 10-year, 152-game, winning-streak at the baseball International Cup after losing to Japan 11 to 2.
 After this, Cuba began to offer material incentives like houses and cars to good players to keep them from playing for other countries.
 These offerings were not meant to keep completely talented Cubans from leaving the country, but instead to keep the system balanced.
 By 2007 there were 50 nations around the world employing several hundred Cuban sports trainers and coaches.